 An Executive Committee shall be appointed by and from the National Council and be answerable to the same.
 It shall be elected each year by ballot by the incoming National Council at Conference and the members shall remain in office until their successors are elected.

 (a) The Executive Committee shall consist of the National President, National Vice President, National Deputy Vice President, Immediate Past President together with six elected members.
 No elected member shall be eligible to serve on any other Standing Committee.
+Other than the National President, National Vice President, National Deputy Vice President and Immediate Past President all other elected National Executive Committee Members shall stand for a maximum of four years duration.
+After this time they will need to stand down for a minimum of 1 year before being eligible to stand for re-election.
 Any member or the whole of the Committee may be removed by a decision of the majority of the members of the National Council.

 (b) The Executive Committee may do all such things, make decisions and rulings, or give such instructions as may be rightfully done by the National Council under these Rules, and any such action so taken shall be binding and operative upon all members and officials until reversed or varied by the National Council or Annual Conference.

 (c) They shall have power to call emergency meetings of the National Council.
-The Chief Executive shall summon such special meetings within 10 days of receipt of requisition.
+The Chief Operating Officer shall summon such special meetings within 10 days of receipt of requisition.

 20: National Trustees

-- Cheques or electronic bank payments up to £4,000 Any two signatories from the National President, Chief Executive, Head of Finance, Senior Line Manager or National Trustees.
+- Cheques or electronic bank payments up to £4,000 Any two signatories from the National President, Chief Operating Officer, Head of Finance, Senior Line Manager or National Trustees.

-- Cheques or electronic bank payments of £4,000 – £10,000 Any one of: Chief Executive, Senior Line Managers or Head of Finance plus one National Trustee or any two National Trustees.
+- Cheques or electronic bank payments of £4,000 – £10,000 Any one of: Chief Operating Officer, Senior Line Managers or Head of Finance plus one National Trustee or any two National Trustees.

 - Cheques or electronic bank payments over £10,000 any two National Trustees.